EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 This directory contains code that demonstrates how the E-SOH datastore could be implemented as a gRPC service written in Go.

+The code has been tested in the following environment:

+- OS: Ubuntu 18.04 Bionic
+- Go: 1.20.5
+- protoc: libprotoc 3.0.0

 ## Compiling the protobuf file

 If necessary, compile the protobuf file first: